-2.4.
-Income Tax Act, 1962: Amendment of section 48C
+2.3 Income Tax Act, 1962: Amendment of section 48C

-Qualifying micro businesses (with turnover up to R1 million a year) and small business corporations (with turnover up to R20 million a year) are eligible for preferential corporate income tax rates.
-The former are taxed on turnover, while the latter are taxed on taxable income.
-Where a registered micro business exceeds the R1 million turnover threshold during a particular year of assessment, it is required to notify the Commissioner accordingly within 21 days from the date on which the qualifying turnover of the registered micro business so exceeded the threshold.
-The Commissioner is then obliged to deregister the micro business with effect from the beginning of the month following the month during which the threshold was so exceeded.
+Qualifying micro businesses (with turnover up to R1 million a year) are eligible for preferential income tax rates i.e. such businesses are taxed on turnover.
+Where a registered micro business exceeds the R1 million turnover threshold during a particular year of assessment, it may be deregistered as a micro business with effect from the beginning of the month following the month during which the threshold was so exceeded.

-Currently, there are no transitional measures for micro businesses that have grown sufficiently during the course of a particular year of assessment to migrate into the small business corporation tax regime.
+Currently, there are no transitional measures for micro businesses that have grown sufficiently during the course of a particular year of assessment to migrate into the normal income tax regime.
 This can result in unforeseen administrative penalties for a deregistered micro business.
 The proposed amendment enables the deregistered micro business to transition smoothly by exempting the micro business from any penalties for underpayment of tax under the Fourth Schedule to the Income Tax Act or Chapter 15 of the Tax Administration Act, 2011, to which the micro business would otherwise have become liable solely as a result of being deregistered due to its qualifying turnover exceeding R1 million.

-2.5.
-Income Tax Act, 1962: Amendment of section 64K
+2.4 Income Tax Act, 1962: Amendment of section 64K